projectcontour/contour/design/tracing-design.md

 - **Trace formats other than OpenTelemetry.** While Contour *may* choose to add direct support for other trace formats in the future, our hope is that by supporting the OpenTelemetry collector, users are able to export traces to the backend of their choice without having to directly configure it in Contour/Envoy.

 ## High-Level Design
-The Contour configuration file will be extended with a new optional `tracing` section.
+The Contour configuration file and ContourConfiguration CRD will be extended with a new optional `tracing` section.
 This configuration block, if present, will enable tracing and will define the trace format and other properties needed to generate and export trace data.

 The `OpenTelemetry` trace format will be supported.